MohosanaM/Zooniverse-Data-Research/README.md

 - **Current Progress:** [Updating Daily]
 - **Baseline Classifications:** 20+ (Target: 100+ for statistical significance)
 - **Tools:** See `Zooniverse_Analysis.ipynb` for the automated visualization framework.

+### 🧠 Scientific Interpretation & Analysis
+> "This data audit reveals a high prevalence of 'Smooth' morphological categories, highlighting the necessity for robust **Anomaly Detection** in astrophysical datasets.
+As a Cybersecurity specialist, I approach this as a **Data Integrity** challenge, ensuring that rare 'Features or Disk' galaxies are correctly identified amidst a majority of common subjects.
+This analysis serves as the foundation for developing **Resource-Efficient ML Models** for scientific classification."